A Complete Unknown: Pre-production

+Producers Fred Berger and Alex Heineman started discussing the film in 2017, as they did not own any rights to Dylan's story they met with literary agent Bob Bookman, who introduced them to longtime Dylan manager Jeff Rosen.
+Heineman and Berger were looking for the lead and reached out to the team of, at the time up-coming actor, Timothée Chalamet, Chalamet had just finished filming Call Me By Your Name (2017) and the producers were struck by his versatility and physical resemblance to the artist.
+The actor was reluctant about taking the role as he was not familiar enough with Dylan and had to be convinced by his agent Brian Swardstrom to attend the meeting.
+Berger and Heineman met with Rosen every three months to develop the project, Rosen had previously written a script with Jay Cocks in 2011 for HBO but production had stalled.
+They took that script and partnered with Rosen, Bookman and Searchlight Pictures to produce the film.
+Director James Mangold came on board after a meeting with Searchlight's producers en route to the 46th Telluride Film Festival.
+Mangold was interested in doing another music biopic and read Cocks' script on the plane; he liked it so much that he started writing without a deal in place.
+Mangold's involvement was key in convincing Chalamet to finally sign on to the film.

-In January 2020, James Mangold was announced to be writing and directing a biopic about Bob Dylan, specifically centered on the controversy surrounding his switch to electric guitars, with Timothée Chalamet cast as Dylan.
+In January 2020, Mangold was announced to be writing and directing a biopic about Bob Dylan, specifically centered on the controversy surrounding his switch to electric guitars, with Chalamet cast as Dylan.
 At this time, the film was referred to as Going Electric.
 By October, cinematographer Phedon Papamichael stated that the ongoing COVID-19 pandemic had put the project into doubt.
 Nevertheless, Chalamet learned to play the guitar and harmonica, and spent time researching Dylan during the pandemic, visiting the former homes of Dylan in New York City and consulting director Joel Coen during this time.
 Mangold had also met with Dylan several times about the film, and stated that he annotated the script while also providing notes to Chalamet.
 The finished script was partly based on Elijah Wald's book Dylan Goes Electric! as well as on Mangold's talk with Dylan, and Dylan himself also added lines and a scene to the film.
 In an October 2023 interview, Chalamet stated he was working with the same team of vocal and movement coaches that worked with Austin Butler for his performance in Elvis (2022).
 Dylan's life had previously been portrayed before in Todd Haynes's biopic I'm Not There (2007), which presented more of an experimental aspect using six different actors depicting various facets of Dylan's public personas.